-The second term, $P(\boldsymbol{f})$, is a roughness penalization term, which penalizes the deviation of each spatial field $f_j$ from a problem specific Partial Differential Equation (PDE) that encodes prior knowledge about the spatial structure of the smooth component $f_j$ and the conformation of the domain.
-For simplicity, we here consider an isotropic diffusive PDE with null forcing term, \citep[see][]{sangalli_spatial_2013, Azzimonti2015, castiglione_2025}:
+The second term, \(P(\boldsymbol{f})\), is a roughness penalty that penalizes deviations of each spatial field \(f_j\) from a problem-specific Partial Differential Equation (PDE), thereby incorporating prior knowledge about both the spatial structure of the smooth component and the geometry of the spatial domain.
+For simplicity, we consider an isotropic diffusion equation with zero forcing term \citep[see][]{sangalli_spatial_2013, sangalli2021spatial, castiglione_2025}:

-More generally, this differential regularization term can involve a space-dependent PDE describing the physics of the phenomenon under study, such as the presence of air flows for describing air pollution dispersion, or sea currents when modeling oceanographic measurements, as shown, e.g., in \citet{castiglione_2025,de_sanctis_2025}.
-Finally, the last term of the minimizing functional, $\mathcal{C}(\boldsymbol{\beta}, \boldsymbol{f})$, is a crossing penalty term, which penalizes couples of quantiles $\{Q(\alpha_j), Q(\alpha_j+1)\}$ that do not satisfy the monotonicity constraint $Q(\alpha_j) \le Q(\alpha_{j+1})$.
-This term can be written as
+More generally, the differential regularization can be defined through a spatially varying PDE describing the underlying physics of the phenomenon under study, such as air flows for pollutant dispersion or sea currents for oceanographic applications, as illustrated by \citet{castiglione_2025} and \citet{de_sanctis_2025}.